Kushal997-das/Hacktoberfest-2024/readme.md

 <p align="center"><img src="https://github.com/Kushal997-das/Hacktoberfest_2021/blob/master/files/hack211.jpg" alt="Web Developement Image" width=800px />

 ### This repository aims to help code beginners with their first successful pull request and open source contribution. :partying_face:

+:star: Register for Hacktoberfest: Navigate to the [Hacktoberfest registration page](https://hacktoberfest.digitalocean.com/) and follow the instructions.
+But, read the rules carefully before you do and then sign In using your GitHub credentials.

 :star: Feel free to use this project to make your first contribution to an open-source project on GitHub.
 Practice making your first pull request to a public repository before doing the real thing!